Srilochan7/Srilochan7/README.md

 If you would like to help me with stuff or want me to help you out with something (ehm collaboration ehm), feel free to reach me on my mail (srilochan7@gmail.com) 📩
 Slide into my mail, i will get back to you

-- ⚡ I also edit videos sometimes (After Effects was my first love)
+- ⚡ I also edit videos sometimes